Generating function for projected entangled-pair states: The generating function

-Note that, due to the projectors inserted in Fig.~\ref{fig:fig1}, the zero modes in the norm matrix are no long exact, and instead become fuzzy.
-Therefore, we adopt the projector $P$ to reduce the basis and discard the subspace vectors whose norm matrix eigenvalues are too close to zero~\cite{Ponsioen2020}.
+Note that, due to the projectors inserted in Fig.~\ref{fig:fig1}, the zero modes in the norm matrix are no longer exact, and instead become fuzzy.
+Therefore, we use the subspace projector $P$ to truncate the basis by discarding the norm matrix eigenvector with eigenvalue close to zero~\cite{Ponsioen2020}.
 Denoting the eigenvalue decomposition of $\textbf{N}$ as $\textbf{N}=v\Lambda v^{\dagger}$, we keep the desired subspace of $v$ and construct $\tilde{v}$, which serves as $P$ in Eq.~(\ref{eq:eigenvalue_projected}).
-One thing to be mentioned here is that the selection of subspace cannot be simply defined.
-We start from the largest eigenvalue and gradually enlarge the size of subspace.
-If the inclusion of one vector makes the energy values change drastically, we then neglect this vector when constructing the subspace.
-After the above measures, we solve Eq.~(\ref{eq:eigenvalue_projected}) and the excited state can then be constructed with $\textbf{B}_{\nu}$ for further investigation of its properties.
+One subtle point is that the selection of subspace cannot be simply determined a priori.
+Practically, we start from the leading eigenvalue of norm matrix and gradually enlarge the size of the subspace by including next leading ones.
+If adding certain norm matrix eigenvector changes the energy eigenvalues drastically, we would discard this vector when constructing the subspace.
+So far, we cannot conclude a strict protocol in choosing the subspace projectors, and occasionally need to examine different threshold for the subspace to obtain stable energy eigenvalues.
+Note also that, a suitable gauge in the ground state tensor may be helpful for improving the conditioning of the norm matrix~\cite{Lubasch2014}.
+With these measures, we solve Eq.~(\ref{eq:eigenvalue_projected}), and the excited state can then be constructed with $\textbf{B}_{\nu}$ for further investigation of its properties.